Annapurna Base Camp Trek - 8 Days

 Because the trek reaches a maximum elevation of just over 4,000 meters, it’s also an accessible itinerary for hikers who aren’t quite ready for the high mountain passes of the Everest Base Camp Trek or Langtang Valley Trek.
 Read on to discover what you can expect on the Annapurna Base Camp Trek.

-What can you expect on the Annapurna Base Camp Trek?
+What can you expect on the Annapurna Base Camp Trek for 8 Days?

 An expedition into the western Himalayas of Nepal rewards travelers with the opportunity to explore a remarkable diversity of ecosystems: subtropical rhododendron forests, alpine river valleys, and sheer mountain heights.